InfinityBowman/worse-preact/README.md

 # Worse Preact

 A minimal, readable Preact-compatible virtual DOM library.
-Built as a drop-in replacement for Preact, prioritizing **code clarity** over micro-optimizations.
+Built as a drop-in replacement for Preact, prioritizing **code clarity** and **simplicity** over micro-optimizations.

 ## Why?